MUbarak123-56/fpl_team_optimization/README.md

       python squad_selection_local.py

 **Note:** Upon running either squad_selection.py or squad_selection_local.py, you will be prompted to insert the number of defenders, midfielders and forwards you would like to see in your starting line up for your squad.
 Make sure all the numbers you input are within the range if not, you will be prompted to re-insert them.
-The starting line up would comprise of the players with the highest ratings in the optimized squad while the bench would include the remaining players that made it to the optimized squad but aren't as good.

 #### Results
 After running the code and specifying the number of defenders, midfielders and forwards you want, you will receive an output like the one below:

 ![Sample Output](images/sample_output.png)

+The starting line up would comprise of the players with the highest ratings in the optimized squad solution that the D-Wave LeapHybridSampler provides us with while the bench would include the remaining players that made it to the optimized squad but aren't as good.

 ### Web Application